kyma-project/kyma/docs/kyma/05-01-overview.md

 ### Components

-One of the released artifacts is the Kyma-Installer image that combines the Installer executable with charts for all components available in the release.
+One of the released artifacts is the Kyma-Installer, a Docker image that combines the Installer executable with charts for all components available in the release.
-The Kyma-Installer can install only the components contained in it's image.
+The Kyma-Installer can install only the components from it's image.
 **Installation** Custom Resource specifies which components of all available ones should be actually installed.
 Components that are not an integral part of the default Kyma Lite package are commented out with a hash character (#).
 It means that the Installer skips them during installation.
 You can customize component installation files by:
 - Uncommenting component entries to enable a component installation.
 - Adding hashtags to disable a component installation.
-- Adding new components to the list along with their chart definition in the `kyma/resources` folder.
-In that case you must create your own [Kyma Installer image](#installation-use-your-own-kyma-installer-image) as you are adding new component to Kyma.
+- Adding new components to the list along with their chart definition.
+In that case you must create your own [Kyma-Installer image](#installation-use-your-own-kyma-installer-image) as you are adding new component to Kyma.

 For more details on custom component installation, see [this](#configuration-custom-component-installation) document.

 ### Overrides

 #### Cluster installations
-If you need to customize the installation beyond what's already described in the relevant [installation procedure](https://kyma.project.io/), you can define new overrides.
-Remember that an override must exist in a cluster before the installation is started, otherwise the Installer is not able to apply it.
-Overrides that affect entire installation, e.g. domainName, are already described in cluster installation documentation.
+Common overrides that affect entire installation, e.g. domainName, are already described in the cluster [installation procedure](https://kyma.project.io/).
-Most overrides are component-specific.
+Most other overrides are component-specific.
 To learn available configuration options for a given component, refer to **Configuration** section of the component documentation.
 Once you know the name and possible set of values for a configuration option, you can define an override for it by extending an existing ConfigMap/Secret object, or creating a new one.
 [Read more](#configuration-helm-overrides-for-kyma-installation) about the types of overrides and the rules for creating them.
+>**CAUTION:** An override must exist in a cluster before the installation is started, otherwise the Installer is not able to apply it.

 > **CAUTION:** In documentation for each Kyma component, you can find configuration documents that list configurable parameters from the `values.yaml` files for a given component chart or sub-chart.
 Override values only for the parameters exposed in those configuration documents.